caseyamcl/configula/README.md

 ## Need PHP v5.* compatibility?

-The old version of Configula was compatible with PHP v5.3+.
+Configula Version 2.x is compatible with PHP v5.3+.
 If you need PHP 5.x compatibility, instruct Composer to use the **2.x** version of this library instead of the current one:

 ```
-composer require caseyamcl/configula:~2.4
+composer require caseyamcl/configula:^2.4
 ```

 ## Upgrading?